-For fiscal 2018, our bad debt expenses were \$2.0 million, representing an approximate increase of \$1.1 million compared to \$0.9 million in fiscal 2017.
-As a percentage of revenues, bad debt expenses were 5% and 2% of our total revenues for the years ended December 31, 2018 and 2017, respectively.
+For fiscal 2019, our bad debt expenses from our continuing operations were \$8.3 million, representing an increase of approximately \$6.6 million as compared to \$1.7 million in fiscal 2018.
+We incurred significant bad debt expenses on uncollectible accounts receivable and advance payments due to change in market conditions as affected by the COVID-19 outbreak and spread.
+Due to the COVID-19 outbreak, some of our customers in China and India experienced financial distress, delayed or defaulted on their payments, reduced the scale of their business, or suffered disruptions in their business, which led to our increased bad debt provision in 2019.
+As a percentage of revenues, bad debt expenses were 28% and 6% of our total revenues for the years ended December 31, 2019 and 2018, respectively.

-For fiscal 2017, our bad debt expenses were \$0.9 million, representing an approximate decrease of \$0.2 million compared to \$1.1 million in fiscal 2016.
-As a percentage of revenues, bad debt expenses were 2% and 3% of our total revenues for the years ended December 31, 2017 and 2016, respectively.
+For fiscal 2018, our bad debt expenses from our continuing operations were \$1.7 million, representing an approximate increase of \$0.8 million compared to \$0.9 million in fiscal 2017.
+As a percentage of revenues, bad debt expenses were 6% and 3% of our total revenues for the years ended December 31, 2018 and 2017, respectively.